BelemRuizMendoza/exercise/docs.md

 #This is the kind of things I wouldn't want to commit.
 So, a stash is needed after saving this.
 The toothbrush requires [need info here].

+#Belonging to the main branch.
+This is a change to create a conflict while merging branches via Git Hub.